Daily High to Daily Low: Is It Safe to Buy Caterpillar Inc. (CAT)?

-Caterpillar Inc. (NYSE:CAT) went up by 1.09% from its latest closing price compared to the recent 1-year high of $237.90.
-The company’s stock price has collected 6.81% of gains in the last five trading sessions.
-WSJ Video reported on 08/15/22 that Key Illinois Companies Are Moving South.
-Here’s What It Means for the State.
+Caterpillar Inc. (NYSE:CAT) went up by 0.94% from its latest closing price compared to the recent 1-year high of $237.90.
+The company’s stock price has collected 12.14% of gains in the last five trading sessions.
+Barron’s reported on 10/28/22 that Caterpillar Reports Record Profits and ‘Healthy Demand.’

 Is It Worth Investing in Caterpillar Inc. (NYSE :CAT) Right Now?

-Caterpillar Inc. (NYSE:CAT) scored a price-to-earnings ratio above its average ratio, recording 15.85 x from its present earnings ratio.
-Plus, the 36-month beta value for CAT is at 1.02.
+Caterpillar Inc. (NYSE:CAT) scored a price-to-earnings ratio above its average ratio, recording 15.96 x from its present earnings ratio.
+Plus, the 36-month beta value for CAT is at 1.09.
+Opinions of the stock are interesting as 10 analysts out of 28 who provided ratings for Caterpillar Inc. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 14 rated it as “hold,” and 2 as “sell.”

 Top 5 Cheap Stocks to Own Right Now